obonhamcarter/curriculum-vitae/README.md

-# Latex project: The latex files for the CV of Oliver Bonham-Carter
+# The latex project files for the CV of Oliver Bonham-Carter

 ## Setup